Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: The classical Lennard-Jones energy: numerical study, degeneracy as and conjecture

-For an area between $A_{BZ}\approx 1.13785$ and $A_1\approx 1.43003$, the minimizer seems (numerically) to cover monotonically and continuously the interval $[76.43^\circ,90^\circ)$ (see Figure \ref{Fig2}, \ref{Fig3} and \ref{Fig4}).
+For an area between $A_{BZ}\approx 1.138$ and $A_1\approx 1.143$, the minimizer seems (numerically) to cover monotonically and continuously the interval $[76.43^\circ,90^\circ)$ (see Figure \ref{Fig2}, \ref{Fig3} and \ref{Fig4}).
 There is no doubt about the fact that the transition from $60^\circ$ to $76.43^\circ$ is discontinuous (see Figure \ref{Fig2}).

 For $A$ in the domain Rh4, our numerical simulations give us the optimality of $\theta_A=90^\circ$ for $A_1<A<20$.
-We will see in the next subsection that the minimizer seems to stay rectangular if $A$ is large enough (see Figure \ref{Fig5} for the $A=3$ case).
+We will see in the next subsection that the minimizer stays rectangular if $A$ is large enough (see Figure \ref{Fig5} for the $A=3$ case).

 \begin{remark} It numerically appears that the minimizers of $(x,y)\mapsto E_V(x,y,A)$ on $\mathcal{D}$ are rhombic lattices if $0<A<A_2$. \end{remark}